thesteau/Portfolio-Small-C-Shell/README.md

 # Portfolio-smallCShell
-A custom C language shell called Small Shell
+A custom C language shell called Small C Shell

 # Note: Code will fail the initial run for security purposes.